heckler1/dism_scripts/README.md

-These scripts capture and apply GPT/UEFI Windows installations using DISM
+These scripts capture and apply GPT/UEFI Windows installations using DISM.

 The ApplyImage script restores DISM images to the main hard drive.
 It prepares the hard drive with the appropriate partitions: an EFI partition, an MSR partition, an OS partition and a recovery partition.
 It then restores the specific .wim files to the appropriate partitions, and prepares the EFI bootloader on the new disk.